 How much experience do you have?

-Anne has encapsulated over 700 placentas since 2011, Aileen has been encapsulating since 2014, Angela since 2010 and Ariel since 2016.
+Anne has encapsulated over 700 placentas since 2011, Aileen has been encapsulating since 2014, Ariel since 2016, and Kelly Rae since 2013.
 We continue to learn and research to make sure we are providing the best and safest service possible.
 Working with placentas is a passion of ours!

 Can I still encapsulate my placenta if...